 A mantle of warm serenity radiates from you in an aura with a 15-foot radius.
 Until the spell ends, the aura moves with you, centered on you.
 Each allied creature in the area gains advantage on Stamina saving throws to maintain their concentration on spells.

 Aura Spike.
-Causing this aura to spike allows you to add +4 bonus to a Stamina saving throw to maintain a spell to any allied creature in the aura (including yourself).
+Causing this aura to spike allows you to add a +4 bonus to a Stamina saving throw to maintain a spell to any allied creature in the aura (including yourself).

 Heightened.
 If this spell is cast as a 5th level spell, the bonus to the Stamina saving throw is a +5 bonus instead.